-- PROVIDER shall have a written Continuous Quality Improvement (CQI) Plan, pursuant to S-SV EMS Prehospital Care Policy Number 620, and must be approved by AGENCY.
-PROVIDER shall inform AGENCY in writing, of efforts to correct performance deficiencies as outlined in California Code of Regulation, Title 22, Div.
-9, Ch.
-2 §100061.1. - 2.
-PROVIDER shall identify to AGENCY, in writing, a CQI Coordinator. - PROVIDER shall identify to AGENCY, in writing, a Medical Director who shall be an M.D. or D.O. licensed to practice in California. - 4.
-PROVIDER'S clinical performance must be consistent with AGENCY-approved medical standards and protocols.
-Patient transportation and disposition shall be according to AGENCY policies and procedures.
+Quality Improvement (CQI) Plan, as required by applicable California statutes/regulations and AGENCY policies. - PROVIDER shall inform AGENCY in writing, of efforts to correct performance deficiencies as outlined in applicable California statutes/regulations and AGENCY policies. - 3.
+Provider shall complete and submit a CQI activity report to AGENCY on a monthly basis. - 4.
+PROVIDER shall supervise its operations through a field supervisor. - 5.
+PROVIDER shall identify to AGENCY, in writing, a CQI Coordinator. - PROVIDER shall identify to AGENCY, in writing, a Medical Director who shall be an M.D. or D.O. licensed to practice in California. - 7.
+PROVIDER'S clinical performance must be consistent with AGENCY-approved medical standards, policies and protocols.
+Patient transportation and disposition shall be according to AGENCY policies and protocols.
 Services and care delivered must be evaluated by PROVIDER'S internal quality improvement program, and as necessary through AGENCY'S quality improvement program in order to improve and maintain effective clinical performance.

-K. Equipment
+J. Equipment/Supplies

-PROVIDER shall schedule regular and preventive maintenance for all vehicles and shall furnish all fuel, lubricant, and maintenance services necessary for vehicle operation.

-PROVIDER agrees that it will replace primary ambulances when the odometer registers 200,000 miles.
-Reserve ambulances will be replaced when the odometer registers 250,000 miles.
+- 1. PROVIDER shall schedule regular and preventive maintenance for all vehicles and shall furnish all fuel, lubricant, and maintenance services necessary for vehicle operation. - 2.
+PROVIDER agrees that it will replace primary ambulances when the odometer registers 300,000 miles or upon certification from a qualified mechanic.
+Certification must be submitted to AGENCY for all vehicles with odometer readings greater than 300,000 miles. - 3.
+All PROVIDER ambulances shall be stocked with the minimum medical equipment and supplies required by applicable AGENCY policies at all times while providing EMS services under this agreement.

-L. Public Information
+K. Public Information